-Whenever reasonably feasible, the basic educational program may be presented by self study tutoring.
+Whenever reasonably feasible, the basic educational program may be presented by self-study tutoring.

-Incarcerated persons admitted into the GED/HiSet program will be issued the necessary books and supplies.
+An incarcerated person admitted into the GED/HiSet program will be issued the necessary books and supplies.
 Studying will be done throughout the day at scheduled periods.